alteryx/compose/README.md

   </tbody>
 </table>

-We now have labels with cutoff times that can be used for building features with [Featuretools](https://docs.featuretools.com/).
+We now have labels that are ready to use in [Featuretools](https://docs.featuretools.com/) to generate features.

 ## Testing & Development
 The Feature Labs community welcomes pull requests.
 Instructions for testing and development are available here.